|

 sorts of practices in order to determine if a playlist is

-organically grown, and if has active listeners, or if was
+organically grown, if it has active listeners, or if it was

 manipulated in any way.
 So you can rest assured that your